Creatiwity/witycms-doc/build_theme.md

 ### Images

-"**Img**" folder contain all the asset you need to custom your theme like the logo, etc.
+"**Img**" folder contain all the asset you need to custom your theme.
+For example, this is where you can modify the logo of "grafx" theme with your logo written the same way as "logo.png" or changing the name to the index.html.